neurobrko/SyncSuite/README.md

 ```

 > **NOTE**\
-> To see more *.bash_aliases magic* visit my [DevTools repo](https://github.com/neurobrko/DevTools).
+> To see more *aliases magic* visit my [DevTools repo](https://github.com/neurobrko/DevTools).

+## GUI WiP

+Some work have already been done on new GUI.
+Right now (25/08/19) `Filemap tab`
+is fully functional and can be used to manage synced files/tasks.
+In
+`Project tab` you can select configs, but you have to edit them manually to
+`gui_cfg.yaml`.

 ## TODO

 - Remove `ssh -p ...` from `rsync options` and amend rsync command accordingly
+- create separate config file for ignored files/folders for `create_path_sync`
-- Create GUI with NiceGUI or at least reuse PySimpleGUI
+- Create GUI with NiceGUI (already WIP)
-implementation from previous version